s3ec/freetime/README.md

-# freetime
+🌟 First Time Run 🚀

-if u r running it in first time
+Click the Windows button, search for PowerShell, right-click, and choose "Run as administrator".

-Click the Windows button, search for PowerShell, right-click on it, and select "Run as administrator".
+Enter the command: Set-ExecutionPolicy RemoteSigned.

-run this command : Set-ExecutionPolicy RemoteSigned
+Navigate to Script Directory: Use cd to go to your script folder.

-Navigate to Script Directory: Use cd to reach your script folder.
+Run the Script: Type .\psearch.ps1.

-Run the Script:  .\psearch.ps1
+🔄 Subsequent Runs 🔁

-if u r running it second or third or etc..time
+Navigate to Script Directory: Use cd to go to your script folder.

-Navigate to Script Directory: Use cd to reach your script folder.
+Run the Script: Type .\psearch.ps1.

-Run the Script:  .\psearch.ps1
+🚀 Keep scripting and exploring! 🌈💻